Coping with Premature Ejaculation - Learning Ejaculation Control

 Facing the Issue with Your Partner

 Disclosing premature ejaculation to a partner takes courage, but continuing to hide it worsens the relationship.
 Sharing the understanding that "penetration time alone does not determine the quality of sex" and enriching foreplay, oral sex, and other intimate acts beyond penetration can increase satisfaction for both partners.
+Asking your partner to "work on the training together" is also an effective way to frame the issue as something you face as a couple.

 Premature ejaculation is not a shameful secret but the most common male sexual dysfunction, and multiple effective coping methods exist.
 By combining behavioral therapy, pharmacotherapy, and muscle training, improvement is possible in most cases.
 Don't suffer alone - consult a urologist or sex therapist.
+Start by trying the start-stop method for two weeks, and if you don't see improvement, consider seeing a specialist.